LaMonte Wade Jr Player Props: Giants vs. Cardinals

-The San Francisco Giants, including LaMonte Wade Jr (.160 batting average in his past 10 games), take on starter Jake Woodford and the St. Louis Cardinals at Oracle Park, Tuesday at 9:45 PM ET.
+The San Francisco Giants, including LaMonte Wade Jr (.361 on-base percentage in past 10 games, 69 points below season-long percentage), take on starter Miles Mikolas and the St. Louis Cardinals at Oracle Park, Thursday at 3:45 PM ET.

+He collected two extra-base hits in his last game (2-for-4 with a triple, a home run and two RBI) against the Cardinals.

 LaMonte Wade Jr Game Info & Props vs. the Cardinals